 Ingredients

-- ½ teaspoon vanilla paste or vanilla essence (optional)
+- 1 teaspoon vanilla paste (or vanilla essence)

 Instructions

-- Bake the roll in a preheated oven at 340°F (170 °C) for about 40 minutes until the surface is golden brown.
+- Preheat the oven to 350 °F. Bake the roll for 30 minutes until the surface turns golden brown.

 Notes